ayosec/highcarb/README.md

 `%external` can be used to create link to external pages.
 The shown text is shorted to be less noisy.

-#### Notes

-Everything with the `note` CSS class will be removed from the slide.
-This content is accessible in the `remote` view.

 ## Assets

 Every file from the `asset` directory is accessible from the `http://domain/asset/` URL.

-If the file is a CoffeeScript source, it will be compiled as JavaScript before be sent.
-Same for SCSS.

 ## Example